abinit/abinit/doc/tutorial/rf1.md

 You can also copy the file ~abinit/tests/tutorespfn/Input/trf1_1.in in Work_rf1.

     cp ../trf1_1.in .

 This is your input file.
-You should edit it, and read it carefully.
+You should read it carefully.

 {% dialog tests/tutorespfn/Input/trf1_1.in %}

+It drives a single self-consistent calculation of the total energy of AlAs, also generating the corresponding self-consistent charge density and wavefunctions, that will be used for later DFPT calculations.
 Because of the use of two types of atoms, have a look at the following input variables:

 * [[ntypat]]